dribdat/design/Whitepaper/README.md

 # @ references

+You can find our inspirations and additional references at [dribdat/awesome-hackathon](https://github.com/dribdat/awesome-hackathon).
+On the following pages are reference deployments with background details.
+Visit our [OpenCollective](https://opencollective.com/dribdat/events), [Twitter]() and  for the latest news.

 **2015 -- 2021**

-On the following pages are reference deployments with background details.
-Visit our [OpenCollective](https://opencollective.com/dribdat/events) and Opendata.ch Forum for more.

 ---